Replace Fragile Insurance Workflows with Production Python Code

 What Problem Does This Solve?

-These platforms also struggle with state management and error handling.
-If a carrier's API is slow and a connection times out mid-workflow, the entire process often fails silently.
-An adjuster only discovers the missed renewal when the client calls.
-There is no built-in logic to retry the connection or route the failure to a human for review.
-The result is a system that requires constant manual monitoring, defeating the purpose of automation.
+These platforms also struggle with crucial aspects like state management and robust error handling.
+If a carrier's API experiences latency or times out mid-workflow, the entire process can fail silently without recovery mechanisms.
+An adjuster might only discover a missed renewal or an unassigned claim when the client initiates an inquiry, leading to compliance risks and frustrated clients.
+There's often no built-in intelligence to automatically retry connections, re-queue failed tasks, or route specific failures to a human for intervention, such as a Tier 1 agent for policy service actions.
+The outcome is often a system that demands constant manual monitoring and intervention, undermining the very goal of automation.

-The core of the system is a set of Python functions deployed on AWS Lambda and exposed via a FastAPI interface.
-For claims intake, an incoming FNOL email triggers a Lambda function.
-We use the Claude API to parse the unstructured text, extract entities like policy number and incident details, and generate a concise summary.
-The system scores claim severity on a 1-10 scale.
-This entire process, from email receipt to structured data in Supabase, completes in under 900ms.
+The core processing logic would be implemented as a set of optimized Python functions, deployed as serverless components on AWS Lambda and exposed through a secure FastAPI interface for internal system access.
+For claims intake, an incoming FNOL email or a form submission would trigger a specific Lambda function.
+We would use the Claude API to parse the unstructured text, intelligently extract key entities such as policy numbers, incident dates, and client contact information, and generate a concise summary of the claim.
+The system would then assign a dynamic severity score to the claim, typically on a 1-10 scale, facilitating rapid triage.
+This architecture would process requests quickly, moving from email receipt to structured, scored data in Supabase in a timeframe that dramatically reduces manual processing time for adjusters.

 Cut Response Time from Hours to Minutes